martyboggs/threejs-world/_posts/2017-02-02-skeletal-animation-and-morph-targets-with-tweenjs-threejs.md

 To do more than one tween, use the onComplete to start a new tween or use an **array in the destination object**.
 How Tween.js moves between these tweens can be customized too.

 One limitation of Tween.js is that sequences of animation can send your code to callback hell.
 See the pyramid shape the code starts to make?
-If this is a problem, you should try using Greensock's <a href="https://greensock.com/tweenmax" target="_blank" rel="nofollow">TweenMax <i class="fa fa-external-link"></i></a> instead.
+If this is a problem, you should try using Greensock's <a href="https://greensock.com/tweenmax" target="_blank" rel="nofollow">TweenMax</a> <i class="fa fa-external-link"></i> instead.

 ```javascript
 new TWEEN.Tween(mesh1.position).to({x: [-0.5, -2]}, 1000).easing(TWEEN.Easing.Quadratic.InOut).delay(3000).start();